EllaBrands/stanDev/Design:-loggers,-writers,-and-interrupts-in-one-object-(oh-my!).md

 2) The reason so many relay classes are required is just to differentiate between which relay is called in which algorithm, and the difference within the 13 HMC relay versions are discrete (diagonal vs. unit mass matrix) and combinatorial (only 2 kinds of HMC, 3 kinds of mass matrices, plus adapt/no-adapt).
 Instead of having a whole relay class for each algorithm class, you could use a policy-based design where the information about, e.g., the kind of mass matrix the algorithm will end up writing lives in a policy class (https://en.wikipedia.org/wiki/Policy-based_design).
 Martin [implemented](https://repl.it/repls/TidyExtrasmallProlog) something like this.

-K notes: haven't re-written below here
+Krzysztof [separated the code out into separate files so it's clearer who would be responsible for what](https://repl.it/@KrzysztofSakrej/TidyExtrasmallProlog-1)

 ## What the objects are:
-1. A `relay` that is called when output needs to be produced.
-The r
+1. A `relay` that is 1) constructed by the interface code; 2) used as an argument to service functions; and 3) called in `stan-dev/stan` at the site where output needs to be relayed to the interface.
+This is at least a struct holding a set of purpose-specific writers.
+It can also be a templated class as in Martin's code.
+2. For each output type: structs (are they usually called tags?) that define what each output type is.
+3. Interface-defined data stream types that describe how each output type defined by a tag will be handled.

+For example see original code: https://repl.it/repls/TidyExtrasmallProlog Also see how code could be split in Stan: https://repl.it/@KrzysztofSakrej/TidyExtrasmallProlog-1

 ## What the output layer will provide to the algorithms: